DotBots/PyDotBot/doc/rest.md

 :class: info
 The firmware running on the DotBot stops automatically the motors if no move command is received after 200ms.
-To move the DotBot continuously, several commands must be sent with a delay <200ms between them.
+To move the DotBot continuously, several commands must be sent with a delay below 200ms between them.
 ```

 Here is an example Python script to send a "move raw" request to one DotBot: